hrjd-harshit/otp/README.md

-# otp generate for a user
+# otp and password  generate for a user
-of length 6
+of length 6 and 8
-including number and alphabet
+including number and alphabet and special symbols